 Of course there could be some new stars added to the cast as well - but given a second season hasn't even been commissioned yet, we're a while away from any official casting news just yet.

-What will happen in Lovecraft Country season 2?
+What could happen in a potential Lovecraft Country season 2?

-That’s anybody’s guess at this point – but if a second season does get the green light, there’s no shortage of material to work with.
+That's anybody's guess at this point - but if the show is saved by another network and commissioned for a second series, there's no shortage of material to work with.

 Showrunner Misha Green used Matt Ruff's novel of the same name as a jumping-off point for the first season, but there's still plenty of the novel's eight stories that haven't yet come up.